The Holiday Season is upon us and no matter which one of the major winter holidays you are celebrating, there might be some gift-giving involved.

 1 tsp Organic Cloves Powder

 1 tsp Vanilla Extract

 2 TBS Castille soap (optional, if you want more “slip” for the scrub)

-- Melt the coconut oil in a double boiler or in microwave oven
+- Melt the coconut oil in a double boiler or in a microwave oven

-- In a bowl combine sugar, sest and spices.
+- In a bowl combine sugar, zest, and spices.

 - Put into an 8-ounce jar.

 I gifted this roller to a few friends and got such great responses I thought I’ll include it here as well.
 While not specifically winter-themed, this de-puffing eye area roller is super easy to make and use and an instant hit.